 20. Target Audience Identification

 Target audience identification is the process of deciding and pinpointing the target audience for hotel marketing strategies.
-It often relies on market segmentation, demographics data and analytics technology.
+It often relies on market segmentation, demographic data, and analytics technology.
+According to HubSpot, businesses that use buyer personas achieve a 73% higher conversion rate than those that don’t.

 For hotels, it is important to identify the groups that are most likely to book hotel rooms and the types of rooms they book.
 This can then allow you to tailor marketing content towards the most relevant audience.